A couple weeks ago, we shared these images to social media:

 What does it even mean that a reserve was placed on my account?

-When Etsy places a reserve on an account or a specific order, it means that instead of transferring the full amount from a sale or sales to the seller, Etsy will only transfer 25% of the total, placing the rest in a reserve account.
+When Etsy places a reserve on an account or a specific order, it means that instead of transferring the full amount from a sale or sales to the seller, Etsy will only transfer a percentage of the total, placing the rest in a reserve account.
 Sellers are able to see how much there is, but cannot access that money.
-According to Etsy, sellers on reserve are meant to process and ship orders with tracking in order to release the remaining 75% balance.
+According to Etsy, sellers on reserve are meant to process and ship orders with tracking in order to release the remaining balance.
 Otherwise the funds will be released after 45 days.

 Why was a reserve placed on my shop?